sparrowjack234/StockMind-IEEE/CODE_OF_CONDUCT.md

 ## 🌟 Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers via [email@example.com] (replace with your preferred contact email).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers via [sharathchandra9204@gmail.com].

 All complaints will be reviewed and investigated promptly and fairly.